jacobydav/knowledgetree/Docs/K_Tree_README_Reqs.txt

 //Create the virtual environment by navigating to the python project folder and running: python -m venv virenv

-//To install OpenCV in the virtual environment:
 //Activate your virtual environment by running: source virenv/bin/activate
 //The prompt will change.
-You will see (.venv) at the beginning of the prompt in the terminal.
+You will see (virenv) at the beginning of the prompt in the terminal.

+//Install some opencv dependencies sudo apt install build-essential cmake git libgtk-3-dev libavcodec-dev libavformat-dev libswscale-dev

+//To install OpenCV in the virtual environment:

 //Now Install opencv while the virtual environment is active pip install opencv-python pip install pygame